NHAS/wag/README.md

 `Authenticators`: Object that contains configurations for the authentication methods wag provides
 `Authenticators.Issuer`: TOTP issuer, the name that will get added to the TOTP app
-`Authenticators.DomainURL`: Full url of the vpn authentication endpoint, required for `webauthn` and `oidc` `Authenticators.DefaultMethod`: String, default method the user will be presented, if not specified a list of methods is displayed to the user (possible values: `webauth`, `totp`, `oidc`)
+`Authenticators.DomainURL`: Full url of the vpn authentication endpoint, required for `webauthn` and `oidc` `Authenticators.DefaultMethod`: String, default method the user will be presented, if not specified a list of methods is displayed to the user (possible values: `webauth`, `totp`, `oidc`, `pam`)
-`Authenticators.Methods`: String array, enabled authentication methods, e.g ["totp","webauthn","oidc", "pam"]
+`Authenticators.Methods`: String array, enabled authentication methods, e.g `["totp","webauthn","oidc", "pam"]`.
+Side note the name of PAM-Auth file is `/etc/pam.d/wagvpn`

 `Authenticators.OIDC`: Object that contains `OIDC` specific configuration options `Authenticators.OIDC.IssuerURL`: Identity provider endpoint, e.g `http://localhost:8080/realms/account` `Authenticators.OIDC.ClientID`:  OIDC identifier for application `Authenticators.OIDC.ClientSecret`: OIDC secret `Authenticators.OIDC.GroupsClaimName`: Not yet used.
-`Authenticators.PAM.ServiceName`: Name of PAM-Auth file in `/etc/pam.d/`

 `Wireguard`: Object that contains the wireguard device configuration
 `Wireguard.DevName`: The wireguard device to attach or to create if it does not exist, will automatically add peers (no need to configure peers with `wg-quick`)